 The second hypothetical scenario provided by the IRS is very similar to the first, except that the organization in the second scenario offers two-week-long virtual trade shows without any connected in-person events.
 According to the IRS, such activity will not qualify for the safe harbor.
 The IRS reasoned that the website in this example is “not itself a convention, annual meeting or trade show” within the meaning of the Code, due to the lack of an in-person, face-to-face component.

 Current-Day Virtual Trade Shows.
 Fast forward to 2021.
 The virtual trade shows of 2021 – compared to 2004 – are much more interactive.
-As those associations who have had to transition in 2020 from in-person conferences and trade shows to virtual (or hybrid) ones due to the COVID-19 pandemic know, the educational and networking aspects were notable and done in a way not possible in 2004.
+As those associations who have had to transition in 2020 and 2021 from in-person conferences and trade shows to virtual (or hybrid) ones due to the COVID-19 pandemic know, the educational and networking aspects were notable and done in a way not possible in 2004.
 Today’s virtual conferences and trade shows resemble in many respects their in-person counterparts for which the safe harbor was written.
 But with no guidance from the IRS since 2004, it is very difficult to say how the IRS would interpret the safe harbor today and apply it to the 2021 virtual (or hybrid) trade show.

 No Safe Harbor Does Not Necessarily Mean UBIT.
 It should be noted that a failure to qualify for the safe harbor does not necessarily mean that the income generated from a virtual trade show will be subject to UBIT.
 While, in most instances, the IRS likely would take the position that the net income is generated by the sale of advertising-type services and thus subject to UBIT, there may be instances when an association is able to demonstrate that its activity is substantially related to its tax-exempt purposes even without the help of the safe harbor.
 Further, if the arrangements with otherwise-exhibiting companies are restructured accordingly, other Code exceptions from UBIT – such as exceptions for corporate sponsorship payments and royalties – may apply to some or all of the income in question.